-Grit, meaning to have courage and resolve, be tenacious, and able to persevere through adversity is not only used to describe the toughest warriors and soldiers, but has become the hottest term in child development today.
+Grit, meaning to have courage and resolve, be tenacious, and able to persevere through adversity is not only used to describe the toughest warriors and soldiers but has become the hottest term in child development today.
 Parents everywhere are trying to figure out how best to ensure their children are filled to the brim with grit.
-They all want to the grittiest kid on the block and are looking to experts everywhere to show them the way.
+They all want the grittiest kid on the block and are looking to experts everywhere to show them the way.

 From Scholastic Books to CNN and everywhere in between grit has become the hottest new parenting trend to hit classrooms and sports fields in recent years.
-The Washington Post even goes so far to say that grit is the key ingredient to success and happiness in children.
+The Washington Post even goes so far as to say that grit is the key ingredient to success and happiness in children.

 But how can parents effectively teach grit?
 Well, they can’t exactly.